SmallSharpToolsOpenSource/MultipleTargets/README.md

 # Multiple Targets

-## Building multiple alternative iOS applications from a single build with multiple build targets.
+## Building multiple iOS apps from a single project using multiple targets

 ### Note: These instructures are for Xcode 4.5.2 and may change in later versions of Xcode.